sinch/docs/docs/sms/sms-other/sms-other-cloud-smpp.md

 >   - **err** - where appropriate this may hold a network specific error code or an SMSC error code
 >   - **text** - the first 20 characters of the short message

-Please note SMPP v3.3 and v3.4 differ, such that message IDs returned from an SMPP 3.3 connection are encoded as hex whereas 3.4 SMPP connections return message IDs as ASCII encoded integers.
+Note that SMPP v3.3 and v3.4 differ, such that message IDs returned from an SMPP 3.3 connection are encoded as hex whereas 3.4 SMPP connections return message IDs as ASCII encoded integers.

 ## Message Status

 The delivery report status indicates whether the SMS message was delivered successfully by the SMSC.
-If the SMS was not successfully delivered then the delivery report will give a reason in the form of an \[error code\].
+If the SMS was not successfully delivered, the delivery report will give a reason in the form of an \[error code\].

 SMPP message states and their meanings are listed here for your convenience: